gitter-badger/minimalist/README.md

 # Welcome to Minimalist
 Our mission is stoic inventory.

-> Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
+> Perfection is not when there is no more to add, but no more to take away.
 <br/>
-> - Antoine de Saint-Exupe in *Terre des hommes*
+> - Antoine de Saint Exupéry in *Terre des Hommes*

 ### Lost Opportunities
 _**Why not having something is bad.**_